jsassu20/Dell-DW1820a-Broadcom-BCM94350Zae-macOS-Full-Support/README.md

 Herve (https://osxlatitude.com/forums/topic/11322-broadcom-bcm4350-cards-under-high-sierramojavecatalina/?tab=comments#comment-96996)

-and the people who spent months putting this together on OSXlattitude via the thread Herve started
+and the people who spent months putting this together on OSXlattitude via his thread dedicated to the topic.